 Plant Butterfly Friendly Flowers

-Traditional flowers that you will see repeatedly in butterfly gardens include brightly colored plants with shallow blossoms that allow easy nectar access.
+Traditional flowers that you see in butterfly gardens include brightly colored plants with shallow blossoms that allow easy nectar access.
 Popular butterfly perennials include milkweed, coneflowers, hyssop, asters, and liatris.
-Shrubs add a structure to the landscape while nourishing butterflies, so include some viburnum, sweetspire, and elderberry.
+Flowering shrubs add structure to the landscape while nourishing butterflies, so include some viburnum, sweetspire, and elderberry.
 These plants and shrubs all thrive in full sun, which butterflies need to maintain their metabolism.

 Use a mix of annuals and perennials to prolong blooming time.
 Flowering containers allow you to exchange plantings during low-blooming lulls in the garden, like late spring and late summer.
 Use a combination of window boxes, patio containers, and hanging baskets to help create staggered blooming heights in the butterfly garden.
 Stick to nectar-rich flowers like pentas, cosmos, lantana, petunias, and zinnias instead of sterile hybrid flowers to ensure a steady supply of nectar.

-Include not only a variety of colors, but plants of differing heights to attract more butterflies.
+In addition to a variety of colors, include plants of differing heights to attract more butterflies.
 A short row of flowering bedding plants may look attractive to homeowners, but it doesn’t satisfy the needs of some butterflies.
 In nature, butterflies fill specific feeding niches by focusing on flowers at certain heights.
-By including flowers that grow at a range of heights, you can not only achieve a professional-looking border, you will attract a greater variety of butterflies.
+By including flowers that grow at a range of heights, you can achieve a professional-looking border, and you will attract a greater variety of butterflies.
 For example, Tiger Swallowtails seek tall flowers like Joe Pye weed and honeysuckle vines.
 The Least Skipper and Little Yellow butterflies prefer flowers closer to the ground, like lavender, dianthus, and asters.

 Add Plants for Butterfly Caterpillars

-Many butterflies are very specific about which host plant they will lay their eggs on.
-Sometimes they seek out plants in a particular family, and sometimes their caterpillars will dine on one plant and one plant only.
+Serious butterfly gardeners plant both nectar and host plants.
+Host plants are those on which the female butterfly will lay her eggs and for many butterflies that choice is very specific.
+The host plant must provide food for the growing caterpillars.
+Some butterflies seek out plants in a particular family, and others will lay eggs on one plant and one plant only.
 If you intermingle attractive host plants with nectar rich plants in your flower garden, you may find yourself fostering one butterfly generation after the next.
-Don’t worry about extensive caterpillar damage on your host plants; unlike some caterpillars that are voracious garden pests, butterfly caterpillar feeding rarely causes death or stunted growth on healthy host plants.
+Damage to host plants is minimal since butterfly caterpillar feeding rarely causes death or stunted growth on healthy plants.

-Aster flowers are an important source of nectar for migrating butterflies in the fall, but before that, the larvae of the pearl crescent butterfly feed on its foliage.
+Aster flowers are an important source of nectar for migrating butterflies in the fall, but before that, the larvae of the Pearl Crescent butterfly feed on its foliage.
 Monarchs depend on butterfly weed and other plants in the milkweed family to provide them with the toxins that make them unpalatable to birds and other predators.
-The showy zebra butterfly, a Florida and Texas resident, feeds its babies exclusively on the foliage of the passionflower.
+The showy Zebra Longwing butterfly, a Florida and Texas resident, feeds its babies exclusively on the foliage of the passionflower.
 If you reside in the Eastern half of the United States, you may attract the iridescent Eastern tailed-blue to your garden with a host planting of sweet peas.